Wind profiles for WKB Prandtl models based on slope and free air flow: Obtaining the WKB Prandtl model from , , .

 \section{Obtaining the WKB$_{\epsilon}$ Prandtl model from $u_{*}$, $\theta_{*}$, $Q_{H}$.}

-Currently, there is no explicit expression for the WKB$_{\epsilon}$ Prandtl model known, depending only on $u_{*}$, $\theta_{*}$, and $Q_{H}$.
-Our method uses a numerical approach to calculate the WKB$_{\epsilon}$ Prandtl.
+An explicit expression for the WKB${\epsilon}$ Prandtl model, relying solely on $u_{*}$, $\theta_{*}$, and $Q_{H}$, is currently unknown.
+Our method uses a numerical approach to calculate the WKB$_{\epsilon}$ Prandtl model.
 We have written two R-functions (\cite{R}, Version $4.0.3$) to determine the model.
-The first R-function calculates $u_{*}$, $\theta_{*}$, and the amplitude $C$ of the Prandtl model if $K_{0}$, $h$, and $Q_{H}$ are given.
+The first R-function $F_0(K_{0},h,Q_{H})$ calculates $u_{*}$, $\theta_{*}$, and the amplitude $C$ of the Prandtl model if $K_{0}$, $h$, and $Q_{H}$ are given.
 The second R-function, see Fig. \ref{fig:findK0h}, calls the first one in an optimization routine whereby the Euclidean distance between the wanted $\unit[\Tilde{u}_{*}]{\, [ms^{-1}]},\unit[\Tilde{\theta}_{*}]{\, [K]}$, and the ones calculated from the first function is minimized.
 The minimization is done subject to the condition that the new model is proper and $Q_{H}$ is fixed at its true value.
 We now describe the first function: if $K_{0}$, $h$, and $Q_{H}$ are given, Eq. (\ref{eq:13}) must be satisfied.
 To begin, substitute Eq. (\ref{eq:2}) for $K_H$ in Eq. (\ref{eq:13}) and then Eq. (\ref{eq:x0}) for the term $\Delta\theta(z_j)$ appearing in Eq. (\ref{eq:13}).
 It's worth noting that $\Delta\theta_{WKB}$, from Eq. (\ref{eq:x0}), is derived by combining Eq. (\ref{eq:6}), (\ref{eq:9}), and (\ref{eq:10}).
-We have a quadratic equation for $C$ after rearranging these combination of equations.
+We have a quadratic equation for $C$ after rearranging this combination of equations.
 This quadratic equation can be solved analytically.
 It has two solutions for $C$, and we take this solution as the appropriate one that is closest to the solution of the Prandtl WKB$_{\epsilon=0}$ model.
 Starting with the WKB$_{\epsilon=0}$ solution for $C$ and $z_{j}$, the determination of $C$ from the above-mentioned quadratic equation is iterated.
 Using $z_{j}$ calculated (numerically) from (\ref{eq:x0}) with $C$ from the previous iteration, the quadratic equation (\ref{eq:13}) for $C$ is solved successively until convergence of $C$.
 At the end, the function calculates not only the true $C$ but also $u_{*}$, and $\theta_{*}$ from (\ref{eq:x1}).
 Finally, this first R-function calculates the parameters $K_{0}$, $h$, $C$, $u_{*}$, $\theta_{*}$, and $Q_{H}$.
 In order to have a permissible model, \cite{Grisogono2002} argued that the WKB$_{\epsilon=0}$ models must fulfill the following condition: